-New farmers are vital to our future!
-Our nation is counting on a new crop of farmers to grow our food, revitalize the countryside and protect our natural resources.
-New Organic Stewards connects these new farmers, provides educational opportunities, and seeds inspiration for sustainable, organic production.
-New Organic Stewards is for any beginning farmer (farming 10 years or less) who is interested in organic and sustainable farming.
+Our country is counting on a new crop of farmers to grow our food, revitalize the countryside, and protect our natural resources.
+New Organic Stewards connects these new farmers, provides educational opportunities, and inspires them to grow using sustainable, organic practices.

 The MOSES Organic Farming Conference (#MOSES2015) is a great event for expanding your farming know-how and making meaningful connections.
 We have a full slate of activities and workshops lined up to help you do just that.

 First stop: Come to the New Organic Stewards booth on the Concourse just off the main lobby and get a Farmer Ninja sticker for your name badge—you can find other New Organic Stewards by looking for that ninja.

 Learn how you can get the most out of your experience at MOSES 2015.
 Come away armed with knowledge and prizes!